picfight/pfcwallet/rpc/documentation/api.md

 **Stability:** Unstable: The ticket price and height are pulled from separate daemon passthroughs and may race.
-Ideally these would be returned from stored values in the wallet when it updates from incoming stake ticket price notifications passed from the JSON RPC of dcrd.
+Ideally these would be returned from stored values in the wallet when it updates from incoming stake ticket price notifications passed from the JSON RPC of pfcd.
 Right now, wallet block processing is very slow and it's difficult for these notifications to stay in sync.
 In the future, this API may be completely removed in favour of a passthrough for that set of notifications.